-Arbitration is one of several methods of “alternative dispute resolution” (ADR) used in lieu of court proceedings.
+Arbitration is one of several methods of “Alternative Dispute Resolution” ( typically shortened to “ADR”) used in lieu of, that is, as an alternative to, traditional government civil court proceedings (lawsuit).
 The American Arbitration Association (AAA) has defined arbitration as follows, “Arbitration is the out-of-court submission of a dispute to an impartial third party or parties for a binding decision.”

 But, if the manufacturer denies the merchant’s claims, or demands full payment for the goods, or both, then a dispute will exist.
 Immediately, there will arise the inherent issue of how to resolve the dispute.

 A common approach for resolution of such a dispute might take the following sequential path, potentially leading to third-party interventions.

 (a) Ignoring the Dispute: Both of these businesses may choose to ignore their dispute, perhaps deciding the dispute is not worth the time and cost of any efforts to seek resolution, and may further choose to avoid doing business with each other again.
 While this might not be considered an actual resolution of the dispute by some people, the outcome would be similar in that there would be no on-going resolution efforts.
 Further, this would be solely the parties’ voluntary determination of how to handle the dispute (it should be noted that minds do change over time; so, even ignoring the dispute might best be handled by each party signing an agreement to not pursue any claims against the other arising out of the original transaction).